The Coalition Government is tackling union lawlessness and thuggery and taking action to make union bosses more transparent and accountable.

-Since Bill Shorten became leader, unions have donated nearly $25 million to Labor.
+Since Bill Shorten became Labor leader, unions have donated $31 million to Labor.
 Mr Shorten is allowing law-breaking unions to determine his agenda.

 The CFMEU and the new ACTU Secretary, Sally McManus, have made it clear they don’t want to comply with the law.

 Under Labor, union law breakers will become law makers.
-They will demand: the power to strike at any time and for any reason; more power to run businesses and inspect their books; and more deals to entrench their money flow and power.
+They will demand: more power to strike; more power to run businesses and inspect their books; and more deals to entrench their money flow and power.

 By contrast, the Coalition has made a clear statement.
 We will stand up to union lawlessness and thuggery.
 We will stand up for small businesses, taxpayers and our economy.

 Information current as at March 2018